Liouville Brownian motion

 \section{Liouville Brownian motion on the plane}

-In this section, we set out to construct the (massive) Liouville Brownian motion on the whole plane.
-As explained in introduction, we need to introduce an infrared regulator to get a well defined Free Field on the whole plane: put in other words, the massless GFF cannot be defined on the whole plane so that we have to apply a large scale cutoff.
-There are many ways of applying a large scale cutoff.
-Regarding physics literature, a natural way to do this is to consider a whole plane Massive Gaussian Free Field (MFF for short).
-So we first remind the reader of the construction of the MFF.
+In this section, we construct Liouville Brownian motion on the whole plane.
+Regarding the physics literature, the natural free field to consider on the whole plane is the Massive Gaussian Free Field (MFF for short).
+So we first remind the reader of the construction of the MFF after introducing a few basic notation.
+Then we recall the construction of Gaussian multiplicative chaos associated to the MFF and state a few basic properties, which are used thereafter to construct the Liouville Brownian motion.